 You’re bound to be asked some difficult questions any time you interview for a new job.
-Although you can’t know for sure which challenging questions will come up, there are several common possibilities.
-Read on to learn how to answer all those difficult interview questions.
+Although you can’t know which challenging questions will come up, there are several common possibilities.
+It’s wise to practice answering tough questions during your interview prep.

-- Tell me about a time when you had to deal with a co-worker who wasn't doing his/her fair share of the work.
+- Tell me about a time when you had to deal with a co-worker who wasn't doing their fair share of the work.
 What did you do and what was the outcome?

-- Give me an example of a time when you took the time to share a co-worker's or supervisor's achievements with others.
+- Give me an example of when you took the time to share a co-worker's or supervisor's achievements with others.

 - Tell me about a time that you didn't work well with a supervisor.
 What was the outcome and how would you like to have changed what happened?

 - Have you worked with someone you didn't like?
 If so, how did you handle it?